 This is what changed their minds:

 - 60% Said that a key motivation to switch to Yes was Brexit, they feel lied to, some felt stupid for believing the UK would stay in the EU.
-Thus the prospectus for independece must include an independent Scotland rejoining the EU or joining EFTA to access the Europoan single market or the Yes side wont win.
+Thus the prospectus for independence must include an independent Scotland rejoining the EU or the Yes side wont win.
+When asked if joining EFTA to access the European single market would motivate them to vote Yes 40% of No to Yes switchers said no.

 - 40% Said that the incompetence and uncaring nature of the UK Government and the relentless move towards right wing politics and austerity was a key motivating factor.
 Much of this criticism centred around Brexit and mismanagement of the health crises.